glowieframework/glowie-website/documentation/v1.x/forms-and-data/data-validation.md

 Validates if a string only has alphabetic characters.
 Valid ranges are `[a-zA-Z]`.

 **numeric**
 Validates if an item is a number or a numeric string.
-Valid ranges are `[0-9]`.

 **alphanumeric**
 Validates if a string only has alphanumeric characters.
 Valid ranges are `[a-zA-Z0-9]`.